Skip to Content

 Injured in a Seattle Motorcycle Accident?
 5 Strange Washington State Motorcycle Laws That Can Affect a Personal Injury Claim

-If you’ve been injured in a motorcycle accident in Seattle or anywhere in Washington, you may be unsure whether or not you have the right to compensation.
+If you’ve been injured in a motorcycle accident in Kirkland or anywhere in Washington, you may be unsure whether or not you have the right to compensation.
 If you’re worried that something you may have been doing while driving your motorcycle contributed to the accident and could make you ineligible for compensation, you need to talk to a personal injury attorney right away.
 Even if you were partially to blame for the wreck, you may still be able to make a claim.
 In addition to standard rules of the road, here are five unusual motorcycle laws in Washington state to be aware of:

 #1 Motorcycles Can Ride Side-by-Side